911, what’s your emergency?: NSA Souda Bay celebrates National Public Safety Telecommunicators Week

 |0

-This work, 911, what’s your emergency?: NSA Souda Bay celebrates National Public Safety Telecommunicators Week [Image 5 of 5], by PO2 Andrew Eder, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 911, what’s your emergency?: NSA Souda Bay celebrates National Public Safety Telecommunicators Week, by Delaney Jensen, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-911, what’s your emergency?: NSA Souda Bay celebrates National Public Safety Telecommunicators Week